Chapter 1 : Abraxas Malfoy and a Christmas Past

 As he continued his stare into the mural on the ceiling, he abruptly noticed something different about the witch hovering above him.
 She was now glaring at him in disgust as if she were fully aware of the tempting betrayal crossing his mind.

 “Something on your mind, Draco?”
-A voice above him said.
+A voice above him asked with intrigue.

 It was the enchanted portrait of Draco’s grandfather, Abraxas Malfoy that hung above the fireplace.